 Louis Agassiz Prize for Excellence in Writing

-10th Annual Louis Agassiz Prize for Excellence in Writing essay competition.
+Congratulations to 11th annual Louis Agassiz Prize for Excellence in Writing scholarship essay competition winners:

 The competition is intended to encourage and reward students for writing about topics related to science and technology and is founded by three NAU alumni and one friend of NAU.

 - The Louis Agassiz Scholarship Prize will be awarded annually to the winner of an essay competition, held for the purpose of recognizing outstanding writing skills of undergraduate students.

 - The prize(s) will be awarded by a review board whose members represent the sciences and the humanities.

 - Up to three prizes totaling $10,000 may be offered to encourage broad participation.
 Should the review board decide that there are not three essays meriting a prize, funds not awarded shall be carried over to the following year.
 The recipient will receive a check and will need to complete a W-9.

 - All students currently enrolled in their first NAU undergraduate degree program are eligible.